|

 The referenced structure

-is cast to a sockaddr_in structure (AF_INET IPv4 sockets)
+is cast to a sockaddr_in structure (AF_INET IPv4 sockets)or to a sockaddr_in6 structure (AF_INET6 IPv6 sockets)

 prior to usage.